MoBRUEC/MoBRUEC/README.md

 In short, I am a technology enthusiast who is putting his feet into business topics as well as hardcore tech challenges.
 I like working with people - that's why I put quite some effort into studying Change Management and am open for coaching.

-Since I like putting up bots and trying to have them do more and more tricks, you will see plenty of automated activity on my **[Twitter feed](https://twitter.com/moebruec)**.

 Some tech or IT strategy related articles are available via [dev.to](https://dev.to/mrbrue) and my old [Wordpress blog](https://ideasopensourced.wordpress.com).
 Sometimes on [Medium](https://medium.com/@mohammedbrueckner).
 I mainly write on LinkedIn, however.

 One of my favorite topics is [Platform Economies](https://platformeconomies.com).